phax/phive-rules/README.md

 # News and noteworthy

+* v1.0.4 - work in progress
+    * Added support for Italian fatturaPA 1.2 and 1.2.1
 * v1.0.3 - 2020-06-16
     * Added Peppol Spring 2020 Hotfix release as version 3.10.1
 * v1.0.2 - 2020-06-15